MileHacker Logo

 Artisan Crafts

-Tianzifang and M50 Creative Park feature small artisan shops selling paintings, ceramics, and handmade goods, offering locally crafted items.
+Tianzifang and M50 Creative Park feature small artisan shops with paintings, ceramics, and handmade goods, offering locally crafted items.

 Luxury Shopping Districts

-Nanjing Road West, Huaihai Road, Xintiandi, and The Bund host high-end global brands and luxury malls.
+Nanjing Road West, Huaihai Road, Xintiandi, and The Bund host high-end global labels and luxury malls.

 Souvenir Recommendations